 If you haven’t registered for My Account it only takes a couple of minutes to set up.
 All you’ll need is your account number to get started.
 Then you can easily manage your energy accounts - update your details and energy plans, view and pay your bills, and more.

-If you’re not sure what plan you’re on now, go to ‘Your electricity usage and service calculation’ section on page 3 of your home or business bill.
+If you’re not sure what plan you’re on now, go to the Plan summary section on page 2 of your home or business bill.

 Better offer message